Aquarelle water-soluble pencils are a wonderful thing.

 - applying colors on a wet paper;

-- drawing with a wet point of a pencil on a dry surface;
+- drawing with a wet pencil point on a dry surface;

-- smudging hatched areas with a wet brush (or, maybe, a sponge).
+- smudging hatched areas with a wet brush (or a sponge).

-In my opinion, the last method allows getting the most interesting results.
+In my opinion, the last method produces the most interesting results.
 For example, look at the basset hound from the YouTube channel Art.

-At first, the drawn dog was a bit inanimate.
-It has come to life after the artist had soaked its coat and intensified the watercolor effect.
+At first, the drawn dog appears a bit inanimate.
+It comes to life after the artist has soaked its coat and intensified the watercolor effect.

 - thick watercolor paper or heavy board;

-- a graphite pencil, three or five brushes of different size (both nylon and natural ones work well in the case);
+- a graphite pencil, three or five brushes of different sizes (both nylon and natural ones work well);

 - a glass of water;

-- a set of 24 or watercolor pencils (Staedtler Karat, Derwent, Prismacolor or another)
+- a set of 24 or more watercolor pencils (Staedtler Karat, Derwent, Prismacolor, or another)

-I’m sure, that 12 colors set are too little unless you have been using a product of a specific brand for years: it will be too difficult for you to get all the necessary colors by mixing.
+I’m sure, that 12 colors are too few unless you have been using a specific product or brand for years: it will be too difficult for you to get all the necessary colors by mixing.

 What about the model to draw from?
-If I were you, I would start with a bright multicolored object – a bird, a flower, a bowl of fruit.
+If I were you, I would start with a bright, multicolored object such as a bird, flower, or bowl of fruit.

 - Sketch rough outlines of the object.
 Don’t worry about details, you’ll add them later.

 - Fill the outlines with base colors.
-Mix colors through layering where it’s necessary.
-Be careful about the direction of your pencil strokes, especially if you draw hairs, grass.
+Mix colors through layering when necessary.
+Be careful about the direction of your pencil strokes, especially if you draw fine lines like hairs or grass.

 - Shade some elements to get the effect of volume.
-Supposing that you want to picture a grey leaf… Add some dark green and brown.
+Suppose you want to depict a green leaf… Add some dark green and brown.

-- Brush water onto your drawing activating the lighter areas first.
-Do it gently, without haste, otherwise
+- Brush water onto your drawing, activating the lighter areas first.
+Do it gently.

 - The work will have dried in two minutes; then you can repeat the process.

-You must spoil before you spin, that’s absolutely normal.
-The watercolor’s pigments often become darker and vibrant after wetting.
+Practice makes perfect, and if you make any mistakes, that’s absolutely normal.
+The watercolor’s pigments often become darker after wetting.
 All you need is time to adjust to it.